 The Three-Step Approach to Handling Setbacks

-When a grade doesn't go your way, do you spiral?
-A resilient student doesn't ignore the failure—they use it as data.
-According to the Florida State University Academic Center for Excellence, your response to a setback is the biggest predictor of your future success.
+When a grade is lower than expected, how do you react?
+Resilient students do not ignore failure; they treat it as feedback.
+According to the Florida State University Academic Center for Excellence, your response to a setback is a primary predictor of success.

 - Acknowledge: Don't shove that paper to the bottom of your bag.
 Sit with the result.
 Acknowledge it without the "I'm a failure" self-talk.
 It’s just a number on a page, not a reflection of your worth.